csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 [csswizardry.com](https://csswizardry.com) homepages.
 I started out with harry.is because that’s where I was using Google Fonts, but I felt it was a page too simple to be realistic.
 So, I cloned the CSS Wizardry homepage a bunch of times and implemented the various different methods there.
-For each of section of this post, I will list the results for both sites.
+For each section of this post, I will list the results for both sites.
 My variants are:

 * **Legacy:** Google Fonts with no `font-display`.
-* **`font-display: swap;`:** Using Google Fonts’ new-default.
+* **`font-display: swap;`:** Using Google Fonts’ new default.
 * **Async CSS:** Loading the Google Fonts File asynchronously.
 * **`preload`:** `preload`ing the CSS file to increase its priority.
 * **`preconnect`:** Warming up the `fonts.gstatic.com` origin myself.